sairis-ai/help-center/docs/Administration/feedback.md

 ![homepage](/images-feedback/card-ipad-overlay.png)

 - I tried creating a card but have no idea where it went, but I was unable to select a KB, which is required.
 Not sure why I didn't have a KB.
--- I think we should adjust the Troubleshooting for this condition
+-- I think we should adjust the Troubleshooting for this condition above.
+- I believe we should create textual help that explains AI Card business purpose

 ### File Manager
 - we call this file manager, but then under content types, there is no file manager, it's 'upload documents'.
 I think we should pick and call them the same.
 -- note that Add to Asset Library is similar...

-- Saved new file, then hit save again, thinking i might have to, error presented.
+- Saved new file, then hit save again, thinking i might have to save, an error was presented, not sure if that's expected...
+I would have thought it would just save again, even with no changes.

 ### Web Link

+- In the below, should we replace 'App' with 'WebLink?
+-- Creating an App is just a way to create a hyperlink to a url with an icon and design.
+These apps can be put into LaunchPad so users have quick access to your company's web apps.
+- The icon doesn't appear 'clickable' when hovering over.
+Help does say to click it to get to select new icon, but it would be nice if mousing over it changed to 'pointer finger'

+## Blueprint

+### Blueprint list
+- what are the different images for blueprint type?

+- I can't find the 'refresh data' button?

+We probably want to have a more detailed explanation about blueprints, examples, etc.  This is a very critical piece to Sairis

+### Blueprint Interface Overview
+- Where is the 'Run' button?
+- When editing an existing Blueprint and saving changes, it error's on the Name saying one already exists.
+#### Conversation Starters
+- Disabling LaunchPad conversation starters (disable all but one), doesn't seem to remove them from display.
+#### Model Selection
+- You list Haiku and Sonnet, but we have 6 displayed, do we need to explain all these here?
+    -- You do have more Information for the user under the "i" ,information button